This comprehensive car camping checklist is designed to help you to prepare for your next outdoor trip.

 Buy one of these – you can thank me later!

-Top tip: Get the lighter coloured net, as I discovered with mine, it’s difficult to see out of the black one!
+Top tip: Get the lighter coloured net, as I discovered with mine, it’s difficult to see out of the one!

 We learnt about midges on our camping trip in the Lake District where we planned to hike one of the Lakes’ iconic walks.
 Read about my Helvellyn adventure in this post.